 sudo apt install ansible

-Environment Setup
+Environment Configuration

-All Kolla-Ansible configurations will be placed in the directory./etc/kolla/globals.yml
+All Kolla-Ansible configurations are placed in ./etc/kolla/globals.yml

 Kolla Options